Actindo-AG/Documentation/DataHub/UserInterface/03b_Languages.md

     Enter a language name in the selected language.

 - *Key*
     Enter a language key.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.
 The language key must fulfill the criteria of the language codes according to [RFC 4646](https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml).
 For instance, keys with the following structure are valid:
     - **en**
     - **en_US**
     - **en-US**